mirkolenz/flocken/README.md

 > [!warning]
 > Reading environment variables requires the `--impure` flag (e.g., `nix run --impure .#dockerManifest`).
+> Do not use `builtins.getEnv` to read secrets, as this would expose them in the Nix store and could lead to uploading them to binary caches.
+> For tokens/password, pass the name of the environment variable instead.

 Here is a complete example for a GitHub action that is able to build an image for multiple architectures: